overdoignism/Final-Account-Defense-Barrier/Readme/README_EN.md

 *   **A:** Well, that's a disaster.
 There's nothing I can do for you.
 So never forget the catalog password.
 *   **Q:** Can you add a certain feature or change a certain usage?
 *   **A:** Unless the software has a very basic bug, this is probably it.
 If you want to add or change something, please do it yourself.
 This is open source.
+*   **Q:** What kind of Japanese are you writing?
+It's just a bunch of nonsense.
+*   **A:** Actually, with the help of various AI translation tools, it's not difficult to write normal and correct Japanese.
+The difficulty lies in matching the style of using kanji that is particularly favored in Evangelion.
+I have tried my best.